Kyle-R-H/QRCreator/README.md

 ## How to use
 ### Versions
 **Exe Version:**
-Simply copy the exe (dist\QRCreator.exe) to your local system and run.
+Simply copy the exe (QRCreator_x.exe) to your local system and run.
 It may trigger your ad blocker, I promise it's safe.

 **Python Version:**
 Just have python installed as well as pip packages (imports at top of the file)(pip install package_name, google if needed) and run.